Marisa Verwys, DVM — Chief of Staff

 Kirsten Begin, DVM

-Dr. Kirsten Begin is a Michigan native who went to Michigan State University for both undergraduate studies as well as veterinary school.
-After graduation, she spent a year at Mississippi State University completing a rotating internship.
-Later she spent a year at the Animal Specialty and Emergency Center in Los Angeles, California completing a surgical internship.
+Dr. Kirsten Begin is a Michigan native who went to Michigan State University for both her undergraduate studies as well as for veterinary school.
+After graduation, she spent a year at Mississippi State University where she completed a rotating internship.
+She then completed a surgical internship at the Animal Specialty and Emergency Center in Los Angeles, California.